 When you’re fully vested in a retirement plan, you have 100% ownership of the funds in your account.
 This happens at the end of the vesting period.
 You’ve fulfilled the time requirement that your employer put in place.
 And since that money is yours, your boss can’t take it back, whether you are fired or laid off – or you quit.

-Being fully vested in your retirement plan, however, does not mean you are scot-free to touch the money.
-With traditional 401(k) plans, you have to be at least 59.5 years old before you can make withdrawals without incurring a penalty.
-If you are younger than 59.5, you will face a 10% IRS penalty.
+Being fully vested in your retirement plan, however, does not necessarily mean you can access the funds penalty-free.
+With traditional 401(k) plans, you have to be at least 59 ½ years old before you can make withdrawals without incurring a penalty.
+If you are younger than 59 ½, you will face a 10% IRS penalty.
 The only exception to this is if you use the rule of 55, which allows for early, penalty-free withdrawals if you leave your job in or after the year you turn 55.

 Vesting Schedules for Private-Sector Pension Plans